avnes/k0s-vm/README.md

-# valyria-vm-impl
+# valyria-vm

-My implementation of the valyria-vm repository.
+My implementation of the terraform-libvirt-vm repository.

 State is being saved to <https://app.terraform.io/>

-Remember to edit valyria-vm-impl workspace on <https://app.terraform.io/> and set Execution Mode = Local.
+Remember to edit valyria-vm workspace on <https://app.terraform.io/> and set Execution Mode = Local.

 ## Usage